 Patient positioning is vital to a safe and effective surgical procedure.
 STERIS surgical table accessories and support systems provide complete flexibility and versatility for patient positioning with excellent radiolucency and higher patient weight capacities.
-Proper patient positioning depends on the type and length of procedure, anesthesia access to the patient, devices required and other factors.
+Proper patient positioning in the operating room depends on the type and length of procedure, anesthesia access to the patient, devices required and other factors.
 Safely positioning the patient is a team effort.
-All members of the surgical team play a significant role in the process and share responsibility for establishing and maintaining the correct patient positions.1,2
+All members of the surgical team play a significant role in the process and share responsibility for establishing and maintaining the correct medical positions for patients.1,2

 The goals of proper patient positioning include:

 Following standard patient positioning guidelines and practices helps to ensure patient safety and physical well-being before, during and after a procedure.
 A sufficient number of personnel should always be available during a patient procedure to position the patient safely and effectively.
 General positioning practices include having an adequate number of personnel, devices, and equipment available during a procedure to ensure patient and staff safety.
 The patient should be maintained in a neutral alignment, without extreme lateral rotation or hyperextension.